Megan Mahoney: Career

-In 2010–2011 during the Eurolegue Women Mahoney was called in the "rest of World" team against the Representative of Europe.
-She did 8 points in 5 minutes.
+In 2010–2011, during the Euroleague Women, Mahoney was called in the "Rest of World" team against the Representatives of Europe.
+She scored eight points in five minutes.

 Between 2014 and 2016, Mahoney played in France for ESB Villeneuve-d'Ascq.
 She won the EuroCup Women 2015 and was runner-up the following season, and also came second in the 2014–15 Ligue Féminine de Basketball.

 Mahoney signed with San Martino di Lupari of the Italian Serie A1.
 On January 15, 2017, she tore her anterior cruciate ligament of the right knee and missed the rest of the season.
 In May, 2017, Mahoney re-signed with San Martion for the 2017–2018 season.

-She had planned to play the 2018–2019 season in Belgium but tore a tendon in her foot prior to the start of the season.
+Mahoney had planned to play the 2018–2019 season in Belgium, but tore a tendon in her foot prior to the start of the season.
 The injury required a surgery and six to eight months of rehabbing.
 In June 2019, Mahoney announced her retirement from basketball.